hyperledger-labs/fabric-ansible-collection/docs/source/tutorials/building.rst

 Destroying the network
 ----------------------

 If you wish to destroy the network in order to remove all of the components created by this tutorial, then you can run additional Ansible playbooks to do this for you.
-You can use the `build_network.sh <https://github.com/IBM-Blockchain/ansible-collection/blob/main/tutorial/build_network.sh>`_ script again to run these Ansible playbooks.
+You can use the `build_network.sh <https://github.com/hyperledger-labs/fabric-ansible-collection/blob/main/tutorial/build_network.sh>`_ script again to run these Ansible playbooks.

-Note that if each organization has their own IBM Blockchain Platform instance, you must run a different command.
+Note that if each organization has their own instance, you must run a different command.

 If you have installed the collection using Ansible Galaxy, or from source, then run the script as follows:

-* Both organizations use the same IBM Blockchain Platform instance:
+* Both organizations use the same instance:

     ::

         ./build_network.sh destroy

-* Each organization has their own IBM Blockchain Platform instance:
+* Each organization has their own instance:

     ::